-Survey based tools for determining inequality in Africa south of the Sahara has been critiqued for being too expensive, and oftentimes unsuitable to the realities of the region.
+Abstract: Survey-based tools for determining inequality in Africa south of the Sahara have been critiqued for being too expensive, and oftentimes unsuitable to the realities of the region.
 The need for a reliable alternative for determining wealth distribution, from which data can be generated for policy action, has been a challenge.
-Rwanda, however, using the Ubudehe community based practice has been able to determine household inequality across the nation.
-Data generated through Ubudehe has been used in policy making, two of which are in the key health and education sectors.
-Using both primary and secondary methods, the study explores the successes, challenges and opportunities of Ubudehe generated inequality data in policy formulation and implementation.
-Home-grown and Grassroots Based Strategies for Determining Inequality towards Policy Action: Rwanda's Ubudehe Approach in Perspective
+Rwanda, however, using the Ubudehe community-based practice has been able to determine household inequality across the nation.
+Data generated through Ubudehe has been used in policy-making, including in the key health and education sectors.
+Using both primary and secondary methods, the study explores the successes, challenges, and opportunities of Ubudehe-generated inequality data in policy formulation and implementation.